Happy Birthday to Me (1981 film): Plot

 Mr. Wainright notices a light on inside the family's guest cottage.
 Inside, he finds the bodies of each member of the Top Ten seated at a table alongside his dead wife's corpse.
 He then sees Ginny enter the room with a birthday cake, singing "Happy Birthday" to herself, seeming to have lost her mind.
-Feeling he has failed his daughter with her treatment, Ginny suddenly slashes her father's throat.
+Ginny's father cries.
+Ginny suddenly slashes her father's throat.
 He dies, failing to notice another girl is seated at the table with her head down.
 Ginny then goes toward the girl, who also appears to be Ginny.
-As the girl comes to the Ginny we have seen throughout the film, she begins to raise her voice saying she did it all for her, as she ruined her last party.
+As the seated Ginny wakes, the murderous Ginny we have seen throughout the film yells that she did it all for her, as she ruined her last party.
 Suddenly the two Ginnys struggle and the other girl is revealed as Ann, who has disguised herself as Ginny with an elaborate latex mask probably made by Alfred.
-Ann removes the mask, ranting and raving over her father's affair with Ginny's mother and how it destroyed her family.
+Ann removes the mask, ranting and raving about her father's affair with Ginny's mother and how it destroyed her family.
 Ann reveals that she and Ginny are half-sisters and it's all her fault.
 Ginny manages to wrestle the knife from Ann and stabs her to death.
 As she stands over Ann's corpse holding the bloodied knife, a police officer enters the cottage and says, "What have you done?"